nxthongbk/GroveSensor/README.md

 # Integrate Grove sensors, actuators with MangoH and Grove IoT Expansion Card

-This project demonstrates how to integrate Grove sensors, actuators with MangoH Yellow and Grove IoT Expansion Card.
+This project demonstrates how to integrate Grove sensors, actuators with mangoH Yellow and Grove IoT Expansion Card.

 ## Prerequisites